PlanitarInc/go-workers-once/README.md

     StopIfEmpty: true,
   })

+  // Returns after 10 milliseconds since there are no jobs of type `add-1-2`
+  // in the queue.
+  once.WaitForJobType("myqueue", "add-1-2", WaitOptions{
+    Timeout: 10 * time.Millisecond,
+  })

   // Blocks until a job of type `add-1-2` is added to the queue.
   // In this example it will hang forever. once.WaitForJobType("myqueue", "add-1-2")